A Foreclosure Attorney Can Yield A Better Loan Modification

 This particular client got stuck in the final phase of the loan modification.
 He had been working tirelessly to finish processing the modification, he made all his trial payments and then some, and he continued communication with the bank regularly, but all his efforts were in vain.
 Luckily, he kept meticulous records of all his efforts.
 After signing up with our office, we immediately contacted the bank to push this finalization along.
 Shortly thereafter the bank sent him the loan finalization documents and we negotiated his loan payments significantly lower than the bank originally offered.

 Banks are very difficult to work with, but we know exactly what needs to be done in order to get them moving.
 If your mortgage lender isn’t cooperating, know that you don’t have to do it alone.
-Call Graham Legal today at 305-985-6555 to schedule your free consultation; we can help.
+Call Graham Legal today at 305-985-6555 or send an email to schedule your free consultation; we can help.